petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/configuring-unicast-over-tcp.md

         port_range="1"/>
     ```

-    ```{important}
+    !!! important
     Note that the `port_range` is set to `1` so that TCCPing probes additional ports to create each channel.
 For example, for `initial_hosts="HostA[7800],HostB[7800]`, TCCPing tries to contact both HostA and HostB with port 7800 and 7801.
 Set this value to cover as many ports as you need (number of channels minus one).
-    ```

     **Regarding Initial Hosts:**

-    * Make sure the initial hosts value accounts for all your nodes.
+    - Make sure the initial hosts value accounts for all your nodes.
 If `initial_hosts` is not specified in a TCP XML file or in a JVM argument, `localhost` is the initial host.
-    * An alternative to specifying initial hosts in a TCP XML file is to specify them to your app server using a JVM argument like this:
+    - An alternative to specifying initial hosts in a TCP XML file is to specify them to your app server using a JVM argument like this:

         ```
         -Djgroups.tcpping.initial_hosts=192.168.224.154[7800],192.168.224.155[7800]